Edulopez/ProjectJulio/README.md

 ProjectJulio
 ============

-phobia treatment by augmented reality and virtual reality using Unity3D, MS-Kinect and Vuzix
+Phobia treatment system by augmented reality and virtual reality using Unity3D, MS-Kinect and Vuzix